All posts

 How end-to-end encryption changes the picture

 End-to-end encryption means clips are encrypted on your device before they're stored or synced, and only your devices hold the keys.
 The server stores ciphertext it can't read.
-A stolen database — local or cloud — is useless without your keys.
+Without your keys, a stolen local or cloud database is useless.

 That's the model Clypy uses.
 On top of it: